Thermodynamic potential for quark-gluon plasma with finite quark masses and chemical potential: Introduction

 where the sum is over quark flavors, (for our purposes $i =$ up, down, and strange).
 Here, $q_0$ and $g_0$ denote the $0^\text{th}$-order bag model thermodynamic potentials for quarks and gluons, respectively, while $q_2$ and $g_2$ denote the 2-loop corrections.
+In the last term $BV$ is the QCD vacuum energy with $B$ the bag constant.
 In most calculations sufficient accuracy is obtained by using fixed current-algebra masses.
-For this work we utilize quark masses of the Particle Data Group \cite{PDG16}, whereby the strange quark mass is $m_s = 96^ {+8}_{-4}$ MeV, while $m_u = 2.2^ {+0.6}_{-0.4}\sim 0$ MeV and $m_d = 4.7^ {+0.5}_{-0.4} \sim 0$ MeV.
-We also adopt a bag constant $B^{1/4} = 165 - 240$ MeV from lattice gauge theory \cite{Kronfeld12}.
-The quark contribution to the thermodynamic potential is then given~\cite{McLerran86} in terms of a sum of the ideal gas contribution plus a two loop correction from phase-space integrals over the Feynman amplitudes~\cite{Kapusta78}: \begin{widetext}
+For this work we utilize a strange quark mass of $m_s = 95^ {+9}_{-3}$ MeV, while $m_u = 2.2^ {+0.5}_{-0.4}\sim 0$ MeV and $m_d = 4.7^ {+0.5}_{-0.3} \sim 0$ MeV from the Particle Data Group \cite{PDG18}.
+We also adopt a bag constant $B^{1/4} = 165 - 240$ MeV as this range should lead \cite{Fuller88} to a critical temperature consistent with the range deduced in the low chemical potential limit from from lattice gauge theory \cite{Kronfeld12}.

+With the parameters thus defined, the quark contribution to the thermodynamic potential is then given in terms of a sum of the ideal gas contribution plus a two loop correction from phase-space integrals over the Feynman amplitudes~\cite{Kapusta78,McLerran86}: \begin{widetext}

-\end{widetext} where $N_c$ is the number of colors, and $N_g$ is the number of gluons ($N_g = 8$).
-The $N_i^{\pm}$ denote the quark Fermi-Dirac distributions:
+\end{widetext} where the sum on $i$ is over quark flavors, $N_c = 3 $ is the number of colors, $N_g= 8$ is the number of gluons, and $E_i(p) = \sqrt{m + p^2}$ is the relativistic energy.
+The $N_i^{\pm}$ denote the quark and anti-quark Fermi-Dirac distributions:

 The one- and two-loop gluon and ghost contributions to the thermodynamic potentials can be evaluated in a similar fashion to that of the quarks.

 For massless quarks, \mbox{Eqs.~(\ref{eqn:idealgas}-\ref{eqn:twoloop})} are easily evaluated \cite{McLerran86} to give